A Linear Algebraic Framework for Dynamic Scheduling Over Memory-Equipped Quantum Networks: Numerical Analysis

 The main goal of the following analysis is to showcase how the proposed scheduling policies affect the performance of quantum networks of various topologies, both deterministic and randomly generated.
 The topologies on which our analysis was run, shown in fig. \ref{fig:topos}, are a complete 5x5 grid, a 6x6 grid with some randomly removed nodes, and two realizations of the Watts--Strogatz\cite{WattsRandom} and Erdős–Rényi\cite{ErdosRandom} models of 25 nodes each.

 Since our $\mathbf{M}$ matrix is built from the static routes that connect the service pairs, building a nontrivial example requires more than two routes.
-To obtain such an example, we increase the number of users we consider: for each topology, we run our simulation with ten user pairs, of which two are manually fixed (red and blue in fig. \ref{fig:topos}) and eight are randomly selected at the beginning of each simulation run to mimic different traffic configurations (green in \ref{fig:topos}).
+To obtain such an example, we increase the number of users we consider: for each topology, we run our simulation with ten user pairs, of which two are manually fixed (red and blue in fig. \ref{fig:topos}) and eight are randomly selected at the beginning of each simulation run to mimic different traffic configurations (green in fig. \ref{fig:topos}).
 Every user pair is connected, when possible, by two semi-distinct routes.
 Since routing is outside the scope of this work, for we simply take the shortest path connecting each user pair, remove the edges that compose it with a given tunable probability, and then take the shortest path in the newly obtained graph as a second route, under the assumption that in a real application scenario users will provide sensibly computed static routes.

 We sweep the demand rate of the two manually selected pairs, while fixing the random ones to a constant load value $L$, and then average together the results of ten runs to remove the bias that one particular parasitic pairs set may entail.
+For all individual runs exploited to calculate the results we present in this section, the simulator was run for $1000$ time steps of $1 \mu s$ each, discarding the first $100$ steps to reduce the impact of transients.

 Fig. \ref{fig:TimePlots} provides a showcase of all the results that we obtain from our simulation: given the complete 5x5 grid topology shown in fig. \ref{fig:gridtopo} and the fully informed Max Weight scheduler, we select the four corners of the grid as the two main user pairs, randomize the parasitic pairs and run the simulation, displaying all outputs.